 In the short-term, we’ll just enjoy the lightning-fast speed with more reliable connections.

 Imagine being at the football along with thousands of other spectators and not having to worry about call drop-outs, buffering of live streaming, or simply getting a connection.

-But the most exciting thing about 5G is the next generation of applications that technology companies will be able to create with the added network capacity.
+But the most exciting thing about 5G technology is the next generation of applications that technology companies will be able to create with the added network capacity.
 Over the next few years you’ll see purpose-built 5G and other network-connected devices, with reduced power requirements that will provide flexible coverage across different spectrum bands.

 This is also known as the Internet of Things (IoT) and it’s expected to produce productivity benefits and support integration between industry sectors5.